-By Frank Jakob, Black & Veatch
+By Frank Jakob and Adrian Tan, Black & Veatch

 - Fuel-Fired Generating Assets are Young.
 A lot of capital is invested in Southeast Asia’s relatively young, particularly gas-fired, power infrastructure.
 The large majority of the region’s 90+ gigawatts (GW) of facilities are well within their operational lifespans with approximately a third of generation capacity less than ten years old.
 Investors will seek to improve the returns and revenues from these facilities and extend their lifecycle.

 - Grid Resilience.
 Grids are more complex to manage than ever before.
 Not only is load varying, as it has always been, but now generation is also varying.
 This creates real challenges for grid operators today and tomorrow.
 Increasing amounts of distributed energy resources – both new variable generation (e.g. renewable energy) and new variable load (e.g. electric vehicles) – put strain on the grid.
 The grid can be knocked off balance – sometimes suddenly – when large loads from industrial customers come online or when solar generation disappears as a period of cloud cover occurs.
 As the generation and load imbalance increases, the alternating current (ac) frequency of the grid can deviate from its nominal operating point.
 Fast, flexible generation sources are needed to address grid imbalance and restore the grid to normal frequency operations.

 - Improved Plant Performance.
 Gas turbines have long played a central role in helping supply meet demand, given their ability to quickly flex, ramping up or down following demand peaks and valleys.
 Efficiency is diminished however, when running above or below its optimal point.
 With battery storage-augmented gas turbines, the storage performs as a new kind of reserve that springs to life immediately to smooth and optimize turbine performance levels.
-In addition, BESS with storage durations of one to four hours, for example, can be designed to avoid turbine operation when short-duration run times are forecast.
-In simple terms, a reduced number of gas turbine starts and stops can translate to longer operating life – measured in years – and reduced wear and tear – measured in lower costs.
-The same applies to reducing the steepness or magnitude of ramping required, which is increasingly happening as more variable renewable energy is added to the grid.
-In some cases, grid demands increase beyond the existing capability of gas turbines to follow.
+This can eliminate the need to operate with high rates of duct firing and provide a means of displacing higher heat rate dispatch during the hottest part of the day when gas turbine efficiency is lowest.

 - Improving Assets’ Sustainability.
 Adding BESS to a gas-fired generating asset can play a role in addressing sustainability challenges facing infrastructure owners.
 Integrated BESS is an effective way to offset and reduce overall emission rates at the existing gas-fired plants.
 Such investments will reduce future pressures to decommission and avoid near- or mid-term scenarios where gas facilities become stranded assets.

 - Economics.
 Like solar and wind technologies, the capital cost for lithium-ion battery systems continues to decline year over year.
-Consumer demand for mobiles devices and electric vehicles is driving down the cost for BESS because they share the same lithium ion cells and benefit from the economies of scale of these two huge markets.
+Consumer demand for mobile devices and electric vehicles is driving down the cost for BESS because they share the same lithium ion cells and benefit from the economies of scale of these two huge markets.
 Battery storage is approximately 75 percent less expensive than it was ten years ago and projected to be less than half of today’s price by the end of the decade.

 Beyond retrofitting assets for additional use cases with BESS, it can be deployed for new builds or for repowering builds with new gas turbines that extend the life of the facility.
 For the foreseeable future, lithium-ion battery energy storage systems will provide the lowest capital cost energy storage option for power utilities and developers in Southeast Asia.
 While energy storage costs are as inexpensive as ever, the equipment is not cheap.
 Therefore, minimizing the amount of the energy storage in any single solution will remain critical for operators across a variety of use-cases, balancing the trade-off between investment and return that these new, hybrid systems bring to the market.